William Cooper (Aboriginal Australian): 2010

+2012

+In 2012, Cooper was inducted into the Victorian Aboriginal Honour Roll in recognition of his role as a mobilizing force in the early struggle for Indigenous rights.

 In 2012 Cooper's grandson, Uncle Alf (Boydie) Turner, led a re-enactment of the march by Cooper and his friends.
 The German consul-general in Melbourne finally accepted a copy of Cooper's protest letter.
 Also a cantata is being composed to commemorate both "William Cooper’s courage and the 1938 pogrom".

 The William Cooper Cup is an annual trophy awarded to the winner of an Australian rules football match between the Aboriginal All-Stars and Victoria Police at Whitten Oval in Footscray.

+2018

 In June 2018, the Australian Electoral Commission renamed the federal Division of Batman to Division of Cooper in Cooper's honour.

-In December 2019, plans for the construction of a Holocaust museum in Perth, which would include a memorial to Cooper, were announced.
+2019

+In 2019, Perth's Jewish Community Centre announced plans to redevelop their centre and also construct a Holocaust education centre.
+Among their plans are a permanent memorial to Cooper.
+The centre, JHub Maccabi Community Centre, is now mostly complete as of 2024.